artiomi/political-speech/README.md

 #### Execution steps
-- Endpoint accepts query parameters in following form: param name should have format `urlN`, where `N` is an `Int > 0`, param value should be a valid URL, currently are supported only`file, http, https` schemas.
+- Endpoint accepts query parameters in following form: param name should have format `urlN`, where `N` is an `Int > 0`, param value should be a valid URL to a CSV file, currently are supported only`file, http, https` schemas.
- By default, the endpoint accepts up to 5 query params, this value can be updated by providing desired value to `app.speech.validator.max-allowed-urls` application property.
+ By default, the endpoint accepts up to 5 query params, this value can be updated via `app.speech.validator.max-allowed-urls` application property.
-- Content of the CSV file to which URL points is read and mapped to POJO.
+- Content of the CSV file to which URL points is read and mapped to a POJO.
 - The read rows are stored in database temporarily, in order to be used for speech parameters calculations in next step.
-- Evaluation indices calculation is done by a dedicated calculator component.
+- Evaluation indices calculation is done by a dedicated calculator component per index.
 Some of them accept customization via properties:
   - For *most speeches per year*, via property `app.speech.aggregation.speech-year`, can be updated the year for which aggregation is made.
   Default:`2013`.
   - For *topic related speech*, via property `app.speech.aggregation.speech-topic` , can be updated the topic for which aggregation is made.